strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-code.md

 # Contribute with Code

-**NOTE:** All efforts to contribute are highly appreciated, we recommend you talk to a maintainer **before** to spending much time making a pull request that may not align with the project roadmap.
+We accept all kinds of Pull Requests, including bug fixes, new features, and documentation.

+**NOTE:** We encourage you to discuss your proposed Pull Request with maintainers or core team members before submitting new features.
+In this way, you may get tips and other useful information (e.g., upcoming breaking changes) and you ensure your pull request aligns with the project roadmap.

 ## Before Submitting a Pull Request